-- The ability to communicate a genuine passion for their subject and the capacity to teach to a very high level. - Strong subject knowledge (to allow confident teaching to A level standard). - A record of securing strong examination outcomes (unless the person is a new entrant to the profession). - A genuine passion for engaging with young people of all ages and to establish positive relationships including with disengaged students. - An interest in contemporary thinking regarding effective teaching and learning.
+- The ability to communicate a genuine passion for their subject and the capacity to teach to a very high level. - Strong subject knowledge. - A record of securing strong examination outcomes (unless the person is a new entrant to the profession). - A genuine passion for engaging with young people of all ages and to establish positive relationships including with disengaged students. - An interest in contemporary thinking regarding effective teaching and learning.